Our Impact

 Chris

-The Celebrate Life Foundation provided $750 for medical bills/treatment.
+The Celebrate Life Foundation provided financial support for medical bills/treatment.

 "I didn't even know the Celebrate Life Foundation existed until a friend of mine got in contact with them about me.
 Honestly, the process was so smooth and the $ they donated was much appreciated.
 What can I say other than, thank you to everyone who contributes to this organization."